 What is the European English-speaking Tertianship?

-Formation in the Society of Jesus is much more than a mere professional training.
-It involves personal and spiritual growth in the body of the Society.
+Formation in the Society of Jesus is much more than mere professional training.
+It involve personal and spiritual growth in the body of the Society.
 The Jesuit Constitutions describe three probations that are undertaken before taking final vows:

-- The first probation is the so-called ‘candidature’ before entering the novitiate and takes place at the beginning.
-Here the motivation and determination of the candidate to live with and in the Society of Jesus are to be proved.
+- The first probation is the ‘candidature’, which takes place during the first few days of the novitiate.
+Here the motivation and determination of the candidate to live with and in the Society of Jesus are tested in a preliminary way.

-- The third probation is therefore known as the ‘tertianship’.
-It is usually made after the end of the Jesuit’s academic formation and following some years of apostolic experience.
-Saint Ignatius called it a ‘school of the heart’.
-It is a time in which the tertian deepens his own commitment to the Society and its Lord, Jesus, as he prepares himself for his final vows.
+- The third probation is the ‘tertianship’.
+It is usually made after priestly ordination and the end of the Jesuit’s academic formation, and following some years of ministry.
+Saint Ignatius called it a ‘school of the heart’, a time in which the tertian deepens his own commitment to the Society and its Lord, Jesus, as he prepares himself for his final vows.

 - Apostolic prayer

 - Spiritual direction

 - Communal sharing and discernment

 - Studies of the major documents of the Society of Jesus, the Church, and the Society’s history.

 In Together for Mission, Andre de Jaer, SJ, explains the importance of this stage of Jesuit formation: